crystal-term/prompt/README.md

 ## Features

-- Number of prompt types for gathering user input
+- Rich variety of prompt types for gathering user input
+- Real-time autocompletion with filtering
+- File and directory browser with navigation
+- Enhanced confirmation prompts for destructive operations
 - A robust API for validating complex inputs
 - User friendly error feedback
 - Intuitive DSL for creating complex menus
 - Ability to page long menus
+- Dynamic filtering for select and multi-select prompts

 ## Installation